testcontainers/testcontainers-python/README.rst

 Adding requirements
 ^^^^^^^^^^^^^^^^^^^

 We use :code:`pip-tools` to resolve and manage dependencies.
-If you need to add a dependency to testcontainers or one of the extras, run :code:`pip install pip-tools` followed by :code:`make requirements` to update the requirements files.
+If you need to add a dependency to testcontainers or one of the extras, modify the :code:`setup.py` as well as the :code:`requirements.ini` accordingly and then run :code:`pip install pip-tools` followed by :code:`make requirements` to update the requirements files.